LounisBou/test/README.md

 # magic-datatable-script

-The library to make a datatable AJAX instance on a HTML declarated table.
+Library to make a datatable AJAX instance on a HTML declarated table.

 DataTables is a table enhancing plug-in for the jQuery Javascript library, adding sorting, paging and filtering abilities to plain HTML tables with minimal effort.
 (See the GitHub Project : https://github.com/DataTables/DataTables)